mia2380/Mod-6-weather-app/README.md

 ## Description

 This is a weather app that allows the user to search for a city and see the current weather and a 5-day forecast.
 The user can also see the history of cities they have searched for.
 The app uses the OpenWeatherMap API to get the weather data.
-The app also uses Moment.js to display the current date and time.

 ## Installation

-To install this app, clone the repository and open the index.html file in your browser.
+To install this app, clone the repository and open the index.html file in your browser; you could also open the app by using the link for the deploy application.

 ## Usage